risk-first/website/Coordination-Risk.md

 **s** = subordinate

 At the top, you have the _least_ consultative styles, and at the bottom, the _most_.
-At the top, decisions are made with just the leader's [Internal Model](Glossary#Internal-Model) but moving down, the [Internal Models](Glossary#Internal-Model) of the _subordinates_ are increasingly brought into play.
+At the top, decisions are made with just the leader's [Internal Model](Glossary#Internal-Model), but moving down, the [Internal Models](Glossary#Internal-Model) of the _subordinates_ are increasingly brought into play.

-The decisions at the top are faster, but don't do much for mitigating **Coordination Risk**.
-The ones below take longer, (incurring [Schedule Risk](Scarcity-Risk#schedule-risk)) but mitigate more **Coordination Risk**.
-Group decision-making inevitably involves everyone _learning_, and improving their [Internal Models](Glossary#Internal-Model).
+The decisions at the top are faster, but don't do much for mitigating [Coordination Risk](Coordination-Risk).
+The ones below take longer (incurring [Schedule Risk](Scarcity-Risk#schedule-risk)) but mitigate more [Coordination Risk](Coordination-Risk).
+Group decision-making inevitably involves everyone _learning_ and improving their [Internal Models](Glossary#Internal-Model).

 The trick is to be able to tell which approach is suitable at which time.
-Everyone is expected to make decisions _within their realm of expertise_: you can't have developers continually calling meetings to discuss whether they should be using an [Abstract Factory](https://en.wikipedia.org/wiki/Abstract_factory_pattern) or a [Factory Method](https://en.wikipedia.org/wiki/Factory_method_pattern), this would waste time.
+Everyone is expected to make decisions _within their realm of expertise_: you can't have developers continually calling meetings to discuss whether they should be using an [Abstract Factory](https://en.wikipedia.org/wiki/Abstract_factory_pattern) or a [Factory Method](https://en.wikipedia.org/wiki/Factory_method_pattern): it would waste time.
 The critical question is therefore, "what's the biggest risk?"

  - Is the [Coordination Risk](Coordination-Risk) greater?
 Are we going to suffer [Dead End Risk](Complexity-Risk) if the decision is made wrongly?
 What if people don't agree with it?
 Poor leadership has an impact on [Morale](Agency-Risk#morale-risk) too.
  - Is the [Schedule Risk](Scarcity-Risk#schedule-risk) greater?
 If you have a 1-hour meeting with eight people to decide a decision, that's _one person day_ gone right there:  group decision making is _expensive_.